michaeltroger/template-matching-android/README.md

 ## Approach: Sum of squared differences (SSD)
 [![Android CI](https://github.com/michaeltroger/template-matching-android/actions/workflows/android.yml/badge.svg)](https://github.com/michaeltroger/template-matching-android/actions/workflows/android.yml)

 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
-In 2021 I updated the project to build with the latest Android Studio (2020.3.1), updated most dependencies and converted it to Kotlin, while the business logic remained unchanged.
+Over the years I updated the dependencies and converted it to Kotlin, while the business logic remained unchanged.

+Note: Originally I targeted min SDK 15 (Android 4), more architectures ("mips", "mips64", "armeabi") and OpenCV 3 with this project.
+Nowadays the repo uses newer versions.
+If you need to support older devices, then you can look back in the repo's Git history (app version 1.3 / Git tag 4)

 <img src="/screenshots/demo.gif" alt="Augmented Reality template matching" width="800px"/>
 Copyright of the logo: Hogeschool PXL